DasDNS/Robotic_End_Effector_FYP/STM32F401CEU6_PlatformIO/INA226_Test_2/README.md

 - Ensure **SDA** and **SCL** pins match your STM32 board configuration.
 - Confirm that **VCC** and **GND** are securely connected.
-- Check the shunt resistor connections and polarity.
+- Check the LED polarity (longer leg = anode).
-- Use a known load (e.g., LED or resistor) across the measurement side of INA226.
-- Verify the **I2C address** using the scanner output (`0x40` default).
+- Verify shunt resistor wiring between the INA226 and the load.

----

-## 🧪 Future Improvements

-- Calibrate readings based on your exact shunt resistor value.
-- Add data averaging and filtering.
-- Display results on an OLED or LCD display.
-- Publish readings to MQTT or an IoT dashboard.

 ---